Create and Manage Projects

 Parameter Description Required Project name The Project display name.
 Only letters, numbers, and spaces are permitted. ✅ Description A brief description of the Project. ❌ Tags Key-value pairs used to organize and filter Projects. ❌ -

-To use the default Tenant Settings resource for this Project, proceed to the Next screen.
+To use the default Tenant Settings resource for this Project, proceed to the Next page.

-To use a custom Settings resource for this Project instead of the default Tenant Settings, toggle the Define custom settings switch and add one or more integrations.
+To use a custom Settings resource for this Project instead of the default Tenant Settings, add one or more integrations.
 A Palette integration is required for custom Settings.
 You can have one integration of each type (Palette, Hugging Face, and NVIDIA NGC).
 For more information on integration types, refer to the Settings concept page.

 Select Add integration to add an integration.
 Choose the integration type and provide the required information.